gayathri0905/gayathri-portfolio/README.md

 - The aligned attention embedding layer which was implemented for a context-question pair clearly signifies the  prime context phrase/word that maps to the query word.
 For example, the word 'many' maps to the context words:'one','four','eight','appearances'.
 - Then by drawing the probability mass for the start and end index of the prediction span we get the gold answer.

+#### Device Predictive Maintenance

+A company has a fleet of devices transmitting daily sensor readings.
+In this project, I created a predictive maintenance solution to proactively identify maintenance requirements and cadence.

+- The predictive maintenance dataset had 124494 rows and 12 columns.
+- The dataset was highly imbalanced with 106 unique failures and 124388 non failures.
+- Applied SMOTE oversampling and RandomUnderSampler algorithms to handle the imbalance in the dataset.
+- Used precision and recall as a performance metric to analyze my model.
+- Calculated Precision-Recall Area Under Curve (AUC) score for differnt thresholds and evaluated the performance of the model.
+- Used Logistic Regression as the baseline algorithm and other boosting algorithms such as, AdaBoost, GradientBoost for maintenance prediction.

+#### Future Scope

+- Implement different algorithms such as: OneClassSVM, IsolationForest algorithms.
+- These algorithms are highly specialized in Anomaly detection.
+Unlike the regular supervised SVM, the one-class SVM does not have target labels for the model training process.
+- Instead, it learns the boundary for the normal data points and identifies the data outside the border to be anomalies, which would work well for our dataset.